 Financial instruments — Macro hedge accounting

 The Board continued its discussions on development of a macro hedge accounting model.
-At the November 2011 Board meeting, the staff introduced eleven steps that will be considered for alternatives in the valuation of the risk position in a macro hedge accounting model.
+At the November 2011 Board meeting, the staff introduced the following steps in considering the valuation of the risk position in a macro hedge accounting model:

 - Step 4: Portfolio as unit of account

 - Step 5: Open portfolios to be included